moja-global/FLINT.Cloud/README.md

 In order to run the REST API, please follow the following steps: -

+1. Go to your terminal/command line and navigate to the root of this project.
-1. `cd local/rest_api_flint.example && docker build -t flint-api .`
+2. `cd local/rest_api_flint.example && docker build -t flint-api .`
-2. `docker run --rm -p 8080:8080 flint-api`
+3. `docker run --rm -p 8080:8080 flint-api`

-Currently the REST API has the following endpoints available for access:-
+Currently, the REST API has the following endpoints available for access:-

 - **\help\all**: This endpoint produces a help message with information on all options for moja.CLI.
 - **\help\arg**: This endpoint produces a help message with information on option **arg** for moja.CLI.